 Buy grassfed, hormone free

 If you buy dairy, ensure it is certified to Animal Welfare Approved standards.
-If unavailable, buy Certified Humane or USDA Organic.
-Where possible, look to use dairy alternatives such as soy, coconut or almond milk, yogurts, or desserts.
+If unavailable, buy Certified Humane or USDA Organic or look to use dairy alternatives such as soy, coconut or almond milk, yogurts, or desserts.

 Look for labels that say rBGH-free or rBST-free, which means that the cows were not dosed with rBGH or rBST, genetically engineered hormones that increase milk production.
 Overproduction of milk leads to severe welfare problems for dairy cattle, including lameness and mastitis.
 These hormones are also banned in the 27 countries of the EU because of human health concerns.